dalguete/docker/README.md

 * Install debootstrap in host system to create a base image.
-In case a different architecture is needed, take a look to 'man debootstrap' and/or 'man dpkg' to know what to do there. (for my case, I used 'Ubuntu Server 15.04 64 bits edition').
+In case a different architecture is needed, take a look to 'man debootstrap' and/or 'man dpkg' to know what to do there. (for my case, I used 'Ubuntu 15.04 64 bits edition').

 * Import to create the image and move it into docker following guidelines set in http://docs.docker.io/articles/baseimages/